SIC-POVMs and orders of real quadratic fields: Algebraic SICs and the Galois action

-\begin{lem} Algebraic line-SICs satisfy the following properties. \begin{itemize} \item[(1)] A line-SIC is algebraic if and only if for unit vectors $\bv_i$ all the SIC projection matrices $\{ \Pi_{\bv_i}: \, 1 \le i \le d^2 \}$ have algebraic number entries. \item[(2)] For an algebraic SIC the fields $\fieldvec{S}$, $\fieldtrip{S}$ and $\fieldproj{S}$ are algebraic number fields; that is, finite algebraic extensions of $\Q$. \item[(3)] A Weyl--Heisenberg line-SIC with fiducial vector $\bv$ is an algebraic SIC if and only if $\bv$ is a projective-algebraic vector. \end{itemize} \end{lem} \begin{proof} \textit{Proof of (1):} This follows using \Cref{lem:alg-vector}.
+\begin{lem} Algebraic line-SICs satisfy the following properties. \begin{itemize} \item[(1)] A line-SIC is algebraic if and only if, for unit vectors $\bv_i$, all the SIC projection matrices $\{ \Pi_{\bv_i}: 1 \le i \le d^2 \}$ have algebraic number entries. \item[(2)] For an algebraic SIC $S$, the fields $\fieldvec{S}$, $\fieldtrip{S}$, $\fieldproj{S}$ and $\fieldeproj{S}$ are algebraic number fields, that is, finite algebraic extensions of $\Q$. \item[(3)] A Weyl--Heisenberg line-SIC with fiducial vector $\bv$ is an algebraic SIC if and only if $\bv$ is a projective-algebraic vector. \end{itemize} \end{lem} \begin{proof} \textit{(1).} This follows using \Cref{lem:alg-vector}.

-\textit{Proof of (2):} That $\fieldvec{S}$ is an algebraic number field follows directly from the definition of algebraic.
+\textit{(2).} That $\fieldvec{S}$ is an algebraic number field follows directly from the definition of algebraic.
 Given a line-SIC specified by $d^2$ projective algebraic lines $\C{\bv_i}$, using (1) we immediately have $\fieldtrip{S}$ being an algebraic number field.
 Furthermore, one may rescale all $\bv_i$ to be algebraic unit vectors by \Cref{lem:alg-vector}.
-Now the associated projection matrices $\Pi_{\bv} = \bv_i \bv_i^{\ct}$ have all entries in $\ol{\Q}$, hence $\fieldproj{S}$ will be an algebraic number field.
+Now the associated projection matrices $\Pi_{\bv} = \bv_i \bv_i^{\ct}$ have all entries in $\ol{\Q}$, so $\fieldproj{S}$ is an algebraic number field.
 Finally, $\fieldeproj{S}$ is a finite extension of $\fieldproj{S}$.

-\textit{Proof of (3):} If the fiducial vector $\bv$ of a Weyl--Heisenberg line-SIC $S$ is projective-algebraic, then by \Cref{lem:alg-vector}, $\bv$ may be rescaled to be an algebraic unit vector $\bw = \lambda\bv$.
-The Weyl--Heisenberg group consists of matrices with algebraic entries, hence its action on $\bw$ shows that all $\bw_i$ for $1 \le i \le d^2$ are algebraic, so $S$ is an algebraic line-SIC.
+\textit{(3).} If the fiducial vector $\bv$ of a Weyl--Heisenberg line-SIC $S$ is projective-algebraic, then by \Cref{lem:alg-vector}, $\bv$ may be rescaled to be an algebraic unit vector $\bw = \lambda\bv$.
+The Weyl--Heisenberg group $\WH(d)$ consists of matrices with algebraic entries, hence its action on $\bw$ shows that all $\bw_i$ for $1 \le i \le d^2$ are algebraic, so $S$ is an algebraic line-SIC.
 The converse direction is immediate. \end{proof}

-It is conjectured that for each dimension $d \ne 3$, all Weyl--Heisenberg SICs are algebraic. \begin{conj}[Weyl--Heisenberg Algebraicity Conjecture] For each dimension $d \ge 1$, except $d=3$, all Weyl--Heisenberg SICs are projective-algebraic. \end{conj} This conjecture is equivalent to \Cref{conj:WHB}, which states that for all $d \ne 3$ the real projective algebraic variety $\WHSIC{d}$ is a finite set.
-It would follow by \Cref{lem:alg-SIC} that, if $S$ a Weyl--Heisenberg SIC, then $\fieldvec{S}$, $\fieldtrip{S}$, and $\fieldproj{S}$ are algebraic number fields.